M-uch/IAC_RISCV32I_Team_23/README.md

 # IAC-RISC-V-32I-CPU-Team-23
-Implementing a 32 bit RISCV-I instruction set CPU used to run a F1 light simulation, with additional versions which implement pipelining and data caching.
+Implementing a 32 bit RISCV-I instruction set CPU used to run an F1 light simulation, with an additional version which implements pipelining.

 **Group Details**